Basic 2 Rope Method of Stringing Nunchaku

 Thank you for taking the time to read our stringing guide and don’t forget to stop by the shop as we are always releasing new nunchaku made from hardwoods, all 100% American.

-If you need an item for a special event or have any questions before ordering please feel free to use our contact page to get an estimate on shipping time or answer any questions.
+If an item becomes Back ordered If you need an item for a special event or have any questions before ordering please feel free to use our contact page to get an estimate on shipping time or answer any questions.

 For more information about our nunchaku and us check about us Also check out the history of nunchaku to get more information about it’s role is martial arts as well as how to care for your nunchaku.
 Always check your local laws and nunchaku laws in regards nunchaku and their use as well as our terms and conditions.